liamross/developmental/content/blog/i18n-in-a-react-application/index.md

 to change the language the "React way".
 React uses a lot of patterns from the [functional programming paradigm](https://en.wikipedia.org/wiki/Functional_programming).
 As such, it can only observe changes when you call update functions.
-It is unable to react (no pun intended) when a variable value changes.
+It is unable to react (heh) when a variable value changes.
 Great, so let's break down what's changed.

 ### Creating the context